-Real Estate Owned or REO is a class of property owned by a lender typically a bank (Banked Owned), government agency, or government loan insurer, after an unsuccessful sale at a foreclosure auction (sheriff sale).
+Real Estate Owned or REO is a class of property owned by a lender, typically a bank (Banked Owned), government agency, or government loan insurer, after an unsuccessful sale at a foreclosure auction (sheriff sale).
 A foreclosing beneficiary will typically set the opening bid at a foreclosure auction for at least the outstanding loan amount.
-If there are no bidders that are interested, then the beneficiary will legally repossess the property.
+If there are no interested bidders, then the beneficiary will legally repossess the property.

-This is commonly the case when the amount owed on the home is higher than the current market value of this foreclosure property, such as with a high loan-to-value mortgage following a real estate bubble.
-As soon as the beneficiary repossesses the property it is listed on their books as REO and categorized as a non-performing asset.
+It is common when the amount owed on the home is higher than the current market value of this foreclosure property, such as with a high loan-to-value mortgage following a real estate bubble.
+As soon as the beneficiary repossesses the property, it is listed on their books as REO and categorized as a non-performing asset.

 Mortgage Payment Calculator